-FY 2020/2021 Accomplishments: The Office of Information Services (OIS) completed several actions related to Cybersecurity and Infrastructure Security Agency (CISA) Emergency Directives, as well as compliance with several actions related to the bi-annual Federal Information Security Modernization Act (FISMA) metrics.
+FY 2021 / FY 2022 (to date) Accomplishments: The Office of Information Services (OIS) completed several actions related to Cybersecurity and Infrastructure Security Agency (CISA) Emergency Directives, as well as compliance with several actions related to the bi-annual Federal Information Security Modernization Act (FISMA) metrics.
 In addition, the agency conducted an IT security assessment utilizing the DHS OIG Metrics.
-This assessment resulted in several recommendations and action items that will improve the agency's maturity in accordance with the Cybersecurity Framework.
+This assessment resulted in recommendations and action items that will improve the agency's maturity per the Cybersecurity Framework.
+In FY 2023, NMB will work to meet Electronic Records Management requirements.
+NMB will need to acquire or develop a records management system to ensure the records contain appropriate metadata and are formatted correctly for transfer to NARA per OMB Memorandum M-19-21.